 Sometimes homeowners who have suffered damage to their home can be firmly placed between the horns of a dilemma when their insurance policy requires conflicting obligations.
 Homeowners policies all require an insured to take reasonable steps to mitigate further damage after a peril has caused a loss.
 Standard homeowner policies also require that the insurer be permitted to conduct a reasonable inspection of the property to assess liability and evaluate the extent of the damage.
 When harsh weather causes damage to a home, delays by the insurance carrier in conducting an inspection can present a quandary for property owners trying to comply with these duties imposed by their homeowners policy.

 Santacruz v.
 Allstate Texas Lloyds, a recent Texas federal court decision, addressed these competing obligations.
 The court ruled in favor of the homeowners on a motion for summary judgment brought by the insurer against the policyholders’ common law bad faith claim.
 The insured’s home was damaged by a wind and rain storm.
 The wind tore tiles off the roof which allowed rain penetration that caused damage to the interior of the home.
-The insurer immediately reported the damage to his insurance company.
+The insured immediately reported the damage to his insurance company.
 The insurer informed the policyholder that an adjuster could not get out to inspect the property for a few days.

 In the interim, the policyholder had a contractor inspect the property.
 The contractor indicated that mitigation measures, such as covering the opening with a tarp would not be effective in preventing further damage.
 Because weather reports indicate further storms were imminent, the insurer advised repairing the roof to prevent further damage.
 The insured hired the contractor to perform the repairs per the recommendation.
 When an insurance company adjuster showed up a few days later, the adjuster took a few photos of the repaired roof and left.
 The insurance company then denied the policyholders’ claim, and the insured filed a lawsuit alleging a common law bad faith claim.